talkable/talkable-docs/source/integration/custom/integration_tag_manager.rst

 -----------------

 1. Open Talkable admin, open or create Floating widget campaign.
 Scroll down to the Placements section and click on the eye button.
 It will open up your site with the Talkable campaign shown in test mode.
-2. Submit purchase through your site
+2. Submit purchase through your site.
-3. Open Talkable admin, go to Reports -> Purchases and find your purchase in the list
+3. Open Talkable admin, go to Reports → Purchases and find your purchase in the list.
-4. Visit the Standalone page you created for the site, it should be showing up withing 1-3s
+4. Visit the Standalone page you created for the site, it should be showing up within 1-3 seconds.

 Removing the Talkable Integration Script from GTM
 -------------------------------------------------